codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/forge.rst

 .. literalinclude:: forge/026.php

 .. note:: The ``modifyColumn()`` may unexpectedly change ``NULL``/``NOT NULL``.
-    So it is recommended to always specify ``null`` value.
+    So it is recommended to always specify the value for ``null`` key.
 Unlike when creating a table, if ``null`` is not specified, the column will be ``NULL``, not ``NOT NULL``.